emporia-vue-local/esphome/README.md

   - { power_id: cir16, platform: total_daily_energy, accuracy_decimals: 0, restore: false, name: "Circuit 16 Daily Energy", filters: *throttle_time }
 ```

-**Vue 3 hardware:** Change `variant: vue2` above to `variant: vue3` (value is case-insensitive).
+**Vue 3 hardware:** Change `variant: vue2` above to `variant: vue3`.
 Vue 2 units can leave the line as-is or delete it entirely to use the default.

 You'll want to replace `<ota password>`, `<wifi ssid>`, and `<wifi password>` with a unique password, and your wifi credentials, respectively.